Dale Hansson

 If there has been concern expressed about your milk supply

-Have you been given the correct information about breastfeeding?
+Have you been given correct breastfeeding information?

-The NHMRC Infant feeding Guidelines for health Workers recommends:
+NHMRC Infant feeding Guidelines for health Workers recommends:

 - unrestricted access to the breast